hongboooo/hongboooo.github.io/_pages/about.md

 # About Me

-Hi!
+Hi😊!
 My name is Hongbo.
-I am a second year Phd student in the school of Software Technology at Zhejiang University.
+I am Phd Candidate in the College of Computer Science at Zhejiang University.
 I'm working with [Prof. Lingyun Sun](https://scholar.google.com/citations?user=zzW8d-wAAAAJ&hl=en&oi=ao) at the [International Design Institude (IDI)](http://www.idi.zju.edu.cn) of Zhejiang University.

-My current research seeks to enable AI agent as a collaborator in the design context.
-I am interested in delineating human-AI collaborative dynamics in the collaboration process, which helps develop guidelines to navigate the design of human-AI collaborative systems.
-Prior to this, I was studying the narrative structures in the authoring process of interactive videos.
+My main research area is in Human-Computer Interaction (HCI) and Design Science.
+My work has been publshed at top-tire HCI, such as TOCHI, IJHCS, UIST, CSCW, and IJHCI.

+I work on intuitive human-computer interaction 👐 & iteractive Human-AI co-creation 🤖.

+In the intuitive human-computer interaction, I explore natural and direct interaction modes, including gesture interaction, body-based interaction, multi-sensory interaction, and XR interaction.
+Aiming to improve the user experience, efficiency, and intuition through interaction mode innovation.

+In the iteractive Human-AI co-creation, I explore the mechanism of Human-AI communication and cooperation.
+I focus on user-centered interacive AI system, investigating the role, cooperation mode, and contribution type of AI agent in co-creation process.

+I also focuse on the combination of the two aforementioned directions.
+I explore the intuitive interaction + GenAI in creative work for efficiency enhancement and creativity support.
+I have conducted several studies to study "AR + GenAI", "TUI + GenAI".

 <div class="separate-section common-paragraph"></div>